-Water less often but longer.
-Use dripping hoses, not sprayers.
+Water less often but longer and use the cooler morning hours to avoid evaporation.
 The roots will grow deeper and stronger.

-Seed early fall or spring with a mix of grasses.
-Restore bare spots with a combination of seed and composted soil.
+Restore and reseed bare spots in spring and fall with a combination of different turf grasses and composted soil.

-For big problem areas, test the soil.
-Wait for the results and replace what is missing with certified organic supplements.
+For problems, check for insects and diseases and test the soil.
+Replace what is missing with certified organic supplements.